seperman/deepdiff/deepdiff/docstrings/diff_doc.rst

     List of the only paths to include in the report.
 If only one item is in the list, you can pass it as a string.
     Supports :ref:`wildcard_paths_label`: use ``[*]`` to match one segment or ``[**]`` to match any depth.

+include_regex_paths: list, default = None
+    :ref:`include_regex_paths_label`
+    List of string regex paths or compiled regex path objects to limit the report to.
+Only paths matching one of the regexes, or living under a matching path, are reported.
+If only one item, you can pass it as a string or a regex compiled object.

 include_obj_callback: function, default = None
     :ref:`include_obj_callback_label`
     A function that takes the object and its path and returns a Boolean.
 If True is returned, the object is included in the results, otherwise it is excluded.